Eng-RSMY/facies_classification/README.md

 ![Blind](blind.png)

-I have changed the name of the Geologic Facies for the .py files to be a bit more intuitive.
+I have changed the name of the Geologic Facies for all the code files to be a bit more intuitive in the naming convention.